KIRBY'S INSPIRATIONS IN ORDER OF IMPORTANCE

 3. Maplestory OST (pre-big bang)

-The music in this game is very nostalgic to me, I especially love 'Fantasia', 'Omega Sector: Finding Forest', and 'Aqua Dungeon: Deep Sea' (try singing 'Can't Take My Eyes Off Of You' along with this one at that one part lol).
+The music in this game is very nostalgic to me, I especially love 'Fantasia', 'Omega Sector: Finding Forest', and 'Aqua Dungeon: Deep Sea'.
 My mousepad is a map of Victoria Island and I have good memories of slaughtering ribbon pigs to silly songs.

 4. The Beatles